nathanbraun/code-basketball-files/README.md

 ## Changelog
 ### v0.1.1 (2023-09-21)
-Minor clarify fix to exercise 3.0.x (thanks Terrence!)
+Minor clarify fix to exercise 3.0.x (thanks Terence!)

 ### v0.1.0 (2023-04-21)
 Heard from a reader (thanks Arnold!) that some of the nbasense API endpoints no